1Password Review 2025: Is It Safe + Worth the Price?

 1Password lets you create QR codes for Wi-Fi networks, too, making sharing Wi-Fi passwords with guests easy.
 You can generate a new QR code when saving a Wi-Fi entry or locate the QR code in your saved entries.
 The QR code updates automatically if the network name or password changes, and you can print it, take screenshots of it, or simply show your phone screen to guests — allowing them to scan it.
 For extra privacy, you can turn off the automatic display of QR codes in 1Password’s security settings, which is great.

 I like that 1Password remembers the history of what you put in your vault.
-This is convenient if you still need to enter an old password or login for a website, or look up a discarded credit card number for a previous purchase.
+This is convenient if you still need to enter an old password or login for a website or look up a discarded credit card number for a previous purchase.
 There’s also an option to archive an item you no longer use but wish to keep, and you can easily restore it to one of your vaults.
 Plus, there’s a Recently Deleted folder, where items are permanently deleted after 30 days.

-Overall, 1Password makes organizing and sharing data simple for both single users and families — I really like that users can create as many vaults as they need, and that families can easily set up different permissions for different users.
+Overall, 1Password makes organizing and sharing data simple for both single users and families — I really like that users can create as many vaults as they need and that families can easily set up different permissions for different users.

-Passkey Support — Secure Alternative to Traditional Passwords
+Passkeys — Secure Alternative to Traditional Passwords

 1Password Security Features — Flawless Password Protection With Many Extras